winstencoellins/oop-and-intro-to-data-structure/Week 3/LinkedList/README.md

 Example: Calling insert(0, node1) on a LinkedList with the sequence (node2 -> node3 -> node4) will result in the LinkedList to be (node1 -> node2 -> node3 -> node4)
 However, do note that the index can also be invalid.
 Example: Calling insert(5, node2) with a LinkedList with only 3 nodes will not allow the method to add the node.
 Hence, the size and content of the LinkedList will stay the same.

+## How to Use Tester
+Download the Main.java file or copy paste the entire program to a new file.
+The file should be in the same folder as your 3 other files.
+Run the Main.java file to execute the tester program.